Teach the lessons of the Holocaust to inspire action against bigotry, hatred, and violence.

-- Collecting artifacts that tell the individual stories within the larger history of the Holocaust
+- Displaying artifacts and photographs which tell the individual stories within the larger history of the Holocaust;

-Presenting general public programs that highlight elements of our collection and stories related to the Holocaust and other genocides.
+- Presenting general public programs and exhibits that highlight elements of our collection and stories related to the Holocaust and other genocides;

 The unique origin of the Museum was a Naples, Florida middle school classroom exhibit created by students and teachers studying the Holocaust called “Out of the Ashes.”
 The motto of the project was “Tell your children to tell their children and their children another generation.
 We will never forget!”
 The students knew the important lessons of the Holocaust must always be shared.

 In 2001, the exhibit was transformed into a museum and educational center, operating as a 501(c)(3) not-for-profit corporation.
-With our focus on education, our programs have reached over 23,000 students in the 2008/2009 school year and the museum hosts more than 5,000 visitors annually.
+With our focus on education, our programs reach over 15,000 students each year and the Museum hosts more than 5,000 visitors annually.
 The Golden Gate teachers and students would be so proud of the impact “Out of the Ashes” has had!

 Extensive Education Programs

-The Museum sponsors teacher training, traveling exhibits, film lecture series and cooperative programs with other institutions to reach out to our membership and the community.
-We also house an extensive Lending Library of Holocaust-related books and films is available to Museum members.
+The Museum’s community outreach also sponsors teacher training, traveling exhibits, film lecture series and cooperative programs with other institutions.
+The Museum’s extensive Lending Library of Holocaust-related books and films is available to Museum members.